pramonettivega/getting_started_ndp/getting_started.md

 There are 2 ways in which contributors can register to NDP:

 1. Clicking on the *Register* link on the bottom of the log in window, and setting up the credentials.
 2. For users with academic credentials, it is recommended to access via [*CI Logon*](https://www.cilogon.org/), by clicking on the *CI Logon* button of the log in window.
-This will redirect to the CI Logon log in page, in which contributors can search for their institution, and
+This will redirect to the CI Logon log in page, in which contributors can search for their institution, and access through ther institutional credentials.

 ## Catalog